Skip to main content

 When to use a gap analysis?

-While companies can use a gap analysis to study numerous business areas, the aim is to understand performance gaps.
+Companies can use a gap analysis to study numerous business areas, but the aim is always to understand performance gaps.
+That understanding lets organizations create effective strategies to reduce gaps and achieve their goals.

 Organizations perform gap analysis at these levels:

-• The strategic level to compare the current output or condition of the business with industry standards
+• The strategic level, to compare the current output or condition of the business with industry standards

 Gap analysis tools